Aged Care Quality Standards

 Online dementia courses

 Our online courses cover topics ranging from caring at night for people with dementia, to caring for LGBTQIA+ people with dementia.
-All courses start with a brief overview of our ‘salutogenic’ approach, which is about finding opportunities for people with dementia to live the fullest life they can.
+All courses start with a brief overview of our approach, which focuses on finding opportunities for people with dementia to live the fullest life they can.

-Our Tailored Training Programs are designed to bring about sustainable change within organisations, improving the wellbeing of people living with dementia and the staff who care for them.
+Our Commissioned Training is designed to bring about sustainable change within organisations, improving the wellbeing of people living with dementia and the staff who care for them.

 Standard 2